stigward/stigward.github.io/_posts/2022-09-26-swordmaster-pwn-chal.md

 ![top chunk overwrite](top_chunk_overwrite_mem.png)

 We can see that our 7 byte overwrite affects the size of the top chunk in our program.
 Nice!
 This indicates we may be able to execute a [House Of Force](https://heap-exploitation.dhavalkapil.com/attacks/house_of_force) attack.
 Normally, the top chunk's size is the heap's total allocated space minus the already allocated chunk sizes, bordering the end of the heap memory.
-However, with the overflow, we can now force malloc to return and thus overwrite arbitrary pointers in memory OUTSIDE of the heap's memory space.
+With the overflow, we can now force malloc to return and thus overwrite arbitrary pointers in memory OUTSIDE of the heap's memory space.
 However, due to ASLR, we don't know where things outside of the heap memory are located, and thus we need another leak...
 ### Format String:
 Okay to be honest, this is where I got stuck while the CTF was still running and I felt a little silly afterwards.
 Thanks to the person in discord who was able to give me a small hint that pushed me in the right direction.
 Back in our `main` function, when we are prompted to pick a class, there is an `else` block in the conditional that auto assigns us the `Tank` class if our option does not match any of the acceptable options.